 - Intentional exposure of a coin to any chemicals, substances, or processes which impart toning, such that the coin appears to be in a better state of preservation or more valuable than it otherwise would be.
 Naturally occuring toning imparted during long-term storage using established/traditional methods, such as coin albums, rolls, flips, or envelopes, does not constitute coin doctoring.

-- To grade coins accurately to the best of my ability and in accordance with recognized industry standards (or disclose fully my particular grading standards and how they may differ from recognized industry standards).
+- To grade coins accurately to the best of our ability and in accordance with recognized industry standards (or disclose fully our particular grading standards and how they may differ from recognized industry standards).

 - To refrain from any of the following in dealing with non-professional customers: